2024yuva/portfolio-me/README.md

-# 🌟 Yuvarrunjitha R S - Portfolio Website
+#  Yuvarrunjitha R S - Portfolio Website

-Visit my deployed portfolio -> https://myportfolio-eresgx14i-yuvarrunjitha-r-ss-projects.vercel.app/

 > *"Debugging my code and my life simultaneously—both are a work in progress and that's okay 🫶"*